farisbashir/eCommerce/README.md

 2) Open browser and go to this link, http://localhost/phpmyadmin/index.php

+3) Import supplycart_task.sql into myphpadmin.

-3) Open this folder via VScode.
+4) Open this folder via VScode.

-4) Make sure your device can open MINGW64 terminal.
+5) Make sure your device can open MINGW64 terminal.
 Go to my folder

 	cd **\Supplycart_Task

-5)Type in
+6)Type in
 	php artisan serve.

-6)If everything is success, open browser and go to this link. http://127.0.0.1:8000
+7)If everything is success, open browser and go to this link. http://127.0.0.1:8000

-7)Thats all, Thank you.
+8)Thats all, Thank you.